• Skip to primary navigation

 • Refrigerating the dough for a minimum of 1 hour prevents it from spreading out too thinly.

 Can these cookies be frozen?
-Yes, you can conveniently freeze baked ricotta cookies by placing them in an airtight container for up to 3 months.
+Yes, you can conveniently freeze baked ricotta cookies (without the glaze) by placing them in an airtight container for up to 3 months.
 Separate the layers of cookies with either wax or parchment paper to prevent them from sticking together.
-Thaw at room temperature and enjoy.
+Thaw at room temperature, glaze if desired and enjoy.

 Please keep in mind that the nutritional information provided below is just a rough estimate and variations can occur depending on the specific ingredients used.